- A course focused on literary study, with an emphasis on oral literary traditions and narrative field trips

-Martin is currently Reader in Poetics of Imagination at Dartington Arts School and Programme Lead for the MA of the same name.
+Martin is currently Reader and Programme Lead for our Poetics of Imagination programme.
 His work circles mythology and landscape, oral storytelling and poetics.

 His areas of interest are Irish myth and folklore, the philosophy of John Moriarty, the Grail legend of Parzival, Siberian folk tales and indigenous culture, contemporary Romanticism, Ethnopoetics, the poetry of Federico Garcia Lorca and Ted Hughes.